Mobile First Design and Sustainability

 Wireframing Mobile First Websites

-Where is my customer likely to use my website?
+Where is my customer likely to use my website or digital product?

 - At a movie theater